Six Top Tips for Picking the Best Credit Card for Your Needs

 6. Take an Overview

 You may have to live with your credit card for many years, so take your time choosing the best deal for you.
-There's no single criterion but consider all the factors listed above and a few more--annual fees, grace periods, and rewards programs.
+There’s no single criterion but consider all the factors listed above and a few more–annual fees, grace periods, and rewards programs.

 Before you start filling in applications, think how you plan to use the credit card, and calculate how much it could cost you over a year.
 Be realistic about your likely spending and repayment patterns, and take into account any penalties that you may incur.
 That's the only way to ensure that you find the best credit card for your needs

-Disclaimer: The information in this article is believed to be accurate as of the date it was written.
+Disclaimer:The information in this article is believed to be accurate as of the date it was written.
 Please keep in mind that credit card offers change frequently.
-Therefore, we can not guarantee the accuracy of the information in this article.
+Therefore, we cannot guarantee the accuracy of the information in this article.
+Reasonable efforts are made to maintain accurate information.
+See the online credit card application for full terms and conditions on offers and rewards.
 Please verify all terms and conditions of any credit card prior to applying.
-Check our full list of credit card offers for updated terms and conditions.

-Published 10/05/09 (Modified 04/22/12)
+Published (Modified )